 On October 12, 2017, EirGen, our wholly-owned subsidiary, and Japan Tobacco Inc. ("JT") entered into a Development and License Agreement (the "JT Agreement") granting JT the exclusive rights for the development and commercialization of Rayaldee in Japan (the "JT Territory").
-The license grant to JT covers the therapeutic and preventative use of the product for (i) SHPT in non-dialysis and dialysis patients with CKD, (ii) rickets, and (iii) osteomalacia (the "Initial Indications"), as well as such additional indications as may be added to the scope of the license subject to the terms of the JT Agreement (the JT Additional Indications" and together with the JT Initial Indications, the "JT Field").
+The license grant to JT covers the therapeutic and preventative use of the product for (i) SHPT in non-dialysis and dialysis patients with CKD, (ii) rickets, and (iii) osteomalacia (the "JT Initial Indications"), as well as such additional indications as may be added to the scope of the license subject to the terms of the JT Agreement (the "JT Additional Indications" and together with the JT Initial Indications, the "JT Field").

-In connection with the license, OPKO received an initial upfront payment of \$6 million ("JT Upfront Payment").
-OPKO will receive another \$6 million upon the initiation of OPKO's planned phase 2 study for Rayaldee in dialysis patients in the U.S. OPKO is also eligible to receive up to an additional aggregate amount of \$31 million upon the achievement of certain regulatory and development milestones by JT for Rayaldee in the JT Territory, and \$75 million upon the achievement of certain sales based milestones by JT in the JT Territory.
+In connection with the license, OPKO received an initial upfront payment of \$6 million and received another \$6 million upon the initiation of OPKO's Phase 2 study for Rayaldee in dialysis patients in the U.S. in September 2018.
+OPKO is also eligible to receive up to an additional aggregate amount of \$31 million upon the achievement of certain regulatory and development milestones by JT for Rayaldee in the JT Territory, and \$75 million upon the achievement of certain sales based milestones by JT in the JT Territory.
 OPKO will also receive tiered, double digit royalty payments at rates ranging from low double digits to mid-teens on net sales of Rayaldee within the JT Territory.
-JT will, at its sole cost and expense, be responsible for performing all development activities necessary to obtain all regulatory approvals for Rayaldee in Japan and for all commercial activities pertaining to Rayaldee in Japan, except for certain preclinical expenses which OPKO has agreed to reimburse JT up to a capped amount ("Preclinical Expenses").
+JT will, at its sole cost and expense, be responsible for performing all development activities necessary to obtain all regulatory approvals for Rayaldee in Japan and for all commercial activities pertaining to Rayaldee in Japan.

-The JT Agreement provides for the following: (1) an exclusive license in the JT Territory in the JT Field for the development and commercialization of Rayaldee; and (2) at JT's option, EirGen will supply products to support the development, sale and commercialization of the products to JT in the JT Territory (the "JT Manufacturing Services").
+The JT Agreement provides for the following: (1) an exclusive license in the JT Territory in the JT Field for the development and commercialization of Rayaldee; and (2) at JT's option, EirGen will supply products to support the development, sale and commercialization of the products to JT in the JT Territory.

-The initial consideration primarily includes the non-refundable \$6 million upfront payment and \$6 million of probable variable consideration we will receive upon the initiation of our planned phase 2 study for Rayaldee in dialysis patients in the

-U.S. The initial consideration will be recognized over the performance period through 2021, when we anticipate completing the transfer of license materials specified in the JT Agreement and our performance obligation is complete.
+The initial consideration primarily includes the non-refundable \$6 million upfront payment and the \$6 million we received upon the initiation of our Phase 2 study for Rayaldee in dialysis patients in the U.S. The initial consideration will be recognized over the performance period through 2021, when we anticipate completing the transfer of license materials specified in the JT Agreement and our performance obligation is complete.